truzo/tomango-2018/site/content/blog/what-sort-of-website-do-i-need.md

 Here's an example of a typical thought-process:

-	<li>*Do they do what I want?* Show your full range of services clearly, with links to details
+- *Do they do what I want?* Show your full range of services clearly, with links to details
-	<li>*What's their track record?* Show examples of work you've done for other customers
+- *What's their track record?* Show examples of work you've done for other customers
-	<li>*How will they go about it - will I like working with these people?* Describe your processes and get across your personality
+- *How will they go about it - will I like working with these people?* Describe your processes and get across your personality

 If you work out how to help your user through the site, answering their questions along the way, you'll turn more of your visitors into customers.